EmilyGreenwood/EmilyGreenwood/README.md

 ## Hi there 👋 I'm Emily Iannetta!
-- 💬 Recently, I received my PhD in Bioinformatics from Georgia Tech.
-My dissertation work in the Gibson Lab at GT was focused on determining the regulatory function of common variants in eQTL as well as rare variants through the use of CRISPR/Cas9 and scRNA-sequencing
+- 💬 I received my PhD in Bioinformatics from the Gibson Lab at Georgia Tech.
+My dissertation work was focused on determining the regulatory function of common variants in eQTL as well as rare variants through the use of CRISPR/Cas9 and scRNA-sequencing.
+My current work, as a post doc in the Gillani lab at Dana-Farber Cancer Institute, is focused on uncovering germline genetic risk variants in pediatric cancer.
-- 🔬 Expert in analyzing NGS and omics data
-- ⚡ I am passionate about utilizing large datasets to answer biological questions
+- 🔬 Expert in analyzing WGS, NGS, and omics data.
+I am passionate about utilizing large datasets to answer biological questions
 - 📫 Originally from NC, now located in Boston, MA
 - 😄 Pronouns: She/Her